K0V4C/dotfiles/README.md

 # dotfiles

-## Collection of .config files include in my Linux setup
+## Collection of .config files included in my Linux setup

 This repo is only for storing my custom config files.